 - Every 3 to 5 Years: Add a fresh coat of finish.
-This will restore the look and extend the life of your floors and is a much cheaper alternative to completely refinishing.
+Applying a new coat of finish will restore the look and extend the life of your floors and is a much cheaper alternative to completely refinishing.
 Speaking of which…

-- Area Rugs: Put area rugs under furniture, especially tables and couches where you and your family have meals and snack.
+- Area Rugs: Put area rugs under furniture, especially tables and couches where you and your family have meals and snacks.

 - Furniture Pads: Stick soft pads under the legs of your furniture to prevent scratches and marks on the floor.

 Deep cleaning hardwood floors is a simple process, but there are a few key things to keep in mind.